Making 2.5 lakhs per project when I was a first-year student working from my dorm room at NIT Rourkela was kind of a big deal.

 Or the person who was genuinely trying to help you and willing to give you time to compare your options?

-B2B sales is more like selling cars instead of selling ice cream.
+B2B sales selling techniques are more like selling cars instead of selling ice cream.

 And manipulating or creating fake urgency with one-time offers etc is not the right way to build trust!